-On the app’s homepage (the little house icon at the bottom), you’ll see a To Do List.
+On the app’s homepage (the little house icon at the bottom), you’ll see a “To-Do List” with different tasks for earning SB.
 You can complete items on the list every day to earn SB, but you’ll notice some low-hanging fruit if you’re new to the app, like:

 - Answer Today’s Poll for daily SB

 - Enroll in the Daily Goal and automatically get 3 SB (literally just tap the offer — you’ll get SB)

 6. Complete Daily and Total Goals to stack up points faster.